mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/MySQL/index.md

        like creating new databases.

     *  **Sequel Pro** is a native Mac application.
 It allows you to create and visualise database schemas in addition to administrative duties.
-Find more information on how to [connect to MySQL using Sequel Pro](../../How-Tos) in our How To section.
+More information on how to [connect to MySQL using Sequel Pro](../../How-Tos) can be found         in our How To section.

        ![MAMP](../../Videos/MAMPtv.png) [Using Sequel Pro With MAMP PRO](https://www.youtube.com/watch?v=MyNIr7XUpBI){:target="_blank"}